krjoha/pine-grove/content/posts/setfit-nlp-workshop-tech-boras/index.en.md

 5. **Evaluation**: Test accuracy on 2,974 unseen examples
 6. **Prediction**: Classify new Swedish voice assistant commands

-With just 60 examples total (1 per class), this model achieves meaningful accuracy on intent classification.
-Traditional approaches would need thousands of examples per class to achieve similar results.
+With just 60 examples total (1 per class), this model achieves sufficiently high accuracy to become useful for so-called "intent classification".
+As mentioned, traditional approaches would need thousands of examples per class to achieve similar results.

-## Why Few-Shot Learning Matters

-Pre-trained Transformer models contain language understanding learned from billions of words.
-SetFit lets you leverage this knowledge and adapt it to your specific task with minimal labeled data.

-You don't need massive datasets anymore.
-You need the right approach.

-## Running Locally with GPU
+## Running locally with GPU

 Small language models like BERT are lightweight enough to run on consumer GPUs.
-Unlike massive language models, models like `modernbert-embed-base` require only a few gigabytes of GPU memory.
+Unlike large language models, models like `modernbert-embed-base` require only a few gigabytes of GPU memory.

 Training Transformer models needs GPU acceleration.
-Even with SetFit's efficiency, CPU training is slow and impractical.
-But small models run well on most modern GPUs.
+Even with SetFit's efficiency, CPU training can sometimes be slow and impractical.
+So it's good to use your computer's GPU if there is one.
+You can check that by running:

-Check your GPU availability:

 ```bash
 # Verify NVIDIA GPU is detected